 Saving water outdoors

-There are many ways that you can reduce your water consumption outdoors and also ensure that you have water for your garden in the event of water restrictions.
+You can reduce the amount of water you use outdoors in many small and big ways.
+Consider also the proactive ideas recommended below to ensure that you have water for your garden in the event of water restrictions.

-- Minimise lawn areas as they will demand larger amounts of water.
+- Minimise lawn areas as they demand larger amounts of water.

-- Construct paved areas so that they slope towards your lawn or garden areas rather than draining straight into the piped system.
+- Construct paved areas so that they slope towards your lawn or garden areas, rather than draining straight into the drainage system.

-- Choose a lawn type that is water efficient and best suited to your soil.
+- Choose a water-efficient lawn best suited to your soil.
+Some pointers are:

-- Prepare soil before planting new lawn.
-Improved water efficiency can be achieved with a small amount of soil additive and organic matter added and rotary hoed through to a depth of 100 – 200mm.
-This also encourages a deeper root system and a more efficient lawn.
+- Prepare your soil.
+Improved water efficiency can be achieved by adding a small amount of soil additive and organic matter, and rotary hoeing to a depth of 100 – 200mm.
+This encourages a deeper root systems and therefore a more efficient and resilient lawn.

-- Careful maintenance of your lawn is also essential.
-Do not over-water, particularly when the water is applied in the evening as this can lead to the development of fungal problems.
-Be aware of particular signs of mis-watering, such as brown patches which indicate poor water distribution or areas that are not “wettable” because of the soil type.
-Moss growing may indicate over-water, poor drainage or that little or no sunlight is reaching this area.
+- Careful maintenance of your lawn is essential.
+Don’t over-water, particularly in the evening as this can lead to fungal problems in your plants.
+Look for signs of miss-watering, such as brown patches which indicate poor water distribution or areas that are not “wettable” because of the soil type.
+Moss growing may indicate over-watering, poor drainage or insufficient sunlight reaching that area.